 Wouldn’t it be nice if you could rate how energy efficient your new home will be before construction begins; or rate the energy efficiency of your current home?
 Well you can!
 It is called a Home Energy Rating or HERS index.
+You can also look into a site like Simply Switch, who can help save you money on your energy bills and to help you switch providers to find the latest deals for gas and electricity.
+And to protect your heating and electric systems, take a look at some home warranty reviews to find the best.

 |1.||Annual energy consumption for heating, cooling, water heating, and lights & appliances|